-ECE800 Independent Learning Project in Early Childhood Education - 3 credits
+ECE800 Independent Learning Project in Early Childhood Education - 3 credits whole.

-The Independent Learning Project is a culminating learning experience that helps educators integrate their personal and formal learning and their professional experiences into a meaningful whole.
 It reflects the general guidelines for early childhood educators and articulates the individual's educational and administrative philosophy.
 The project is research- and action-based, on a focused topic chosen by the educator, within the area of licensure.
 It engages educators in sustained research into educational practice and curriculum development in early childhood education.
 Parts of the project may be implemented during the practicum.